 Roch Carrier is Canada’s National Librarian and the beloved author of many Canadian classics for both adults and children.
 In 1968 he published his hugely successful novel, La Guerre, Yes Sir!.
 He has written many novels, short stories, plays, film… More about Roch Carrier

-People Who Read The Hockey Sweater, Anniversary Edition Also Read
+Buy other books like The Hockey Sweater, Anniversary Edition

 One of BookRiot‘s 50 Must-Read Canadian Children’s and YA Books